-As a fan of William Alport I run some of my virtual studio days in tribute to this artist.
-The next will be on Monday 3rd May 2021.
+As a fan of William Allport I run some of my virtual studio days in tribute to this artist.
+The most recent was on Monday 3rd May 2021.

 These kind of hidden signatures in the bustline are quite common in the world of silhouettes and some artists still use them today.